Monday, November 11, 2013

 Facts

-Robert was married to actor Maggie Don.
-In the 1970s Robert worked in public relations and marketing for London theatre managers.
-In 1987 he wrote a book based on his documentary series Best of British, focusing on the Rank Organisation, and in 1996 wrote a novelisation of his film Rainbow (which was the first theatrically distributed all-digital feature film).
-In 1995 Robert co-founded the International Football Hall of Fame.
-In 2021 he led a successful social media campaign to get his series The Optimist released on DVD.
+Robert's first wife was actor Maggie Don.
+In the 1970s, Robert worked in public relations and marketing for London theatre managers.
+In 1987, he wrote a book based on his documentary series Best of British, focusing on the Rank Organisation, and in 1996 wrote a novelisation of his film Rainbow (which was the first theatrically distributed all-digital feature film).
+In 1995, he co-founded the International Football Hall of Fame.
+In 2021, he led a successful social media campaign to get his series The Optimist released on DVD.

 Doctor Who credits